 Full day trip to Karlštejn for a tour of its castle, one of the most beautiful in the Czech Republic.
 Enjoy a round of golf at the notable course, which offers splendid views of the castle.
 (B,D)

 Karlstejn Golf Course.

 Karlstejn Golf Club

-The continuation of our Prague city Tour starts at the 1,000-year-old Prague Castle, residence of the head of state, and St. Vitus Cathedral, in all its Gothic glory.
-From the castle’s hilltop situation you can enjoy a panoramic view of the city’s domes, spires and red roofs.
+Today visit the 1,000-year-old Prague Castle, residence of the head of state, and St. Vitus Cathedral, in all its Gothic glory.
+From the castle’s hilltop situation, enjoy a panoramic view of the city’s domes, spires and red roofs.
 Both Kafka and Neruda lived in the picturesque lanes which lead down to the town below.
-Then we head for our final round of golf, followed by our farewell dinner.
-(B,D)

 Albatross Golf Course.